shoeper/seafile-docs/changelog/server-changelog.md

 * Admin can add/delete group members
 * Admin can create group in admin panel
 * Show total storage, total number of files, total number of connected devices in the info page of admin panel
-* Force users to change password if imported via csv
+* Force users to change password if imported via CSV
-* Support set user's quota, name when import user via csv
+* Support set user's quota, name when import user via CSV
 * Set user's quota in user list page
 * Add search group by group name
-* Use ajax when deleting a user's library in admin panel
+* Use Ajax when deleting a user's library in admin panel
-* Support logrotate for controller.log
+* Support log rotation for controller.log
-* Add `# -*- coding: utf-8 -*-` to seahub_settings.py, so that admin can use non-ascii characters in the file.
+* Add `# -*- coding: utf-8 -*-` to `seahub_settings.py`, so that admin can use non-ascii characters in the file.
-* Ingore white space character in the end of lines in ccnet.conf
+* Ignore white space character in the end of lines in `ccnet.conf`
 * Add a log when a user can't be find in LDAP during login, so that the system admin can know whether it is caused by password error or the user can't be find
 * Delete shared libraries information when deleting a user

 Other

 * [fix] Uploading files with special names lets seaf-server crash
-* [fix] Fix user search when global address book is disabled in CLOUD_MODE
+* [fix] Fix user search when global address book is disabled in `CLOUD_MODE`
 * [fix] Avoid timeout in some cases when showing a library trash
 * Show "the account is inactive" when an inactive account try to login
-* [security] Remove viewer.js to show open document files (ods, odt) because viewer.js is not actively maintained and may have potential security bugs (Thanks to Lukas Reschke from Nextcloud GmbH to report the issue)
+* [security] Remove viewer.js to show open document files (ods, odt) because viewer.js is not actively maintained and may have potential security bugs (Thanks to Lukas Reschke from Nextcloud GmbH for reporting the issue)
 * [fix] Fix PostgreSQL support
 * Update Django to 1.8.17
 * Change time_zone to UTC as default